 Would they consider moving if you helped them through the process and made it easier for them?
 Yes or No

-Would they be willing to get rid of stuff in their home that will make their home safer for them to move around?
+Would they be willing to get rid of stuff in their home that will make it safer for them to move around?
 Yes or No

-Would they be willing to donate, sell, or give away items (furniture pieces, household knick knacks) that are not necessary?
+Would they be willing to donate, sell, or give away items (furniture pieces, household knick-knacks) that are unnecessary?
 Yes or No

-Well, each parents' financial situations are different.
-So to figure out if it is cost-effective for them to move, sit down and really look at the numbers, check out this site: "Figure Out How Moving Changes Your Finances."
+Well, each parent's financial situations are different.
+So to figure out if it is cost-effective for them to move, sit down and look at the numbers, check out this site: "Figure Out How Moving Changes Your Finances."
 Moving isn't cheap.
 And the undue stress may not make sense for your parents.
 So gather the information together and sit down with your parents and go through the details.
-If your parents aren't organized with their finances, this may take some doing.
-But be patient and do this process at their own pace.

 If my parents stay at home, how can I minimize their risk?

-If your parents don't want to move or it just isn't cost-effective, determine the extra cost that will help them live a happy and safe life in their existing home.
+If your parents don't want to move or it isn't cost-effective for them to downsize, determine the extra cost to help them live a happy and safe life in their existing home.
 Here are some questions to ask:

 Do they need a caregiver on a daily or weekly basis?